 The NFES# 004370 Ground Aircraft Radio/Link Kit is a portable, battery-operated, all-in-one, VHF-AM aircraft base station and UHF-FM link used for helibase personnel to communicate or coordinate rotor wing aircraft operations on the incident.
 All aircraft kits operate as a base station or as a crossband link.
 There are two (2) sets of antennas (VHF-AM and UHF-FM) for use in the link configuration.
-All kits include four (4) handheld ICOM VHF-AM programmable radios.
+This kit comes with two sets of NFES#004305 Antenna Masts and do not need to be ordered seperterly.
+Each kit include four (4) handheld ICOM VHF-AM programmable radios.